Professor Lawrence Cavedon

-Lawrence Cavedon is an Associate Professor in the School of Science, and the Associate Dean and Discipline Head of Computer Science and IT.His research interests include spoken dialogue and speech interfaces, biomedical and health analytics, and Artificial Intelligence in general.
+Lawrence Cavedon is a Professor in the School of Computing Technologies, and the Associate Dean and Discipline of Data Science.His research interests include spoken dialogue and speech interfaces, biomedical and health analytics, and Artificial Intelligence in general.

-Associate Professor Lawrence Cavedon's career has spanned academia and the IT industry as both res earcher and engineer, leaving him with a strong interest in industry-focused problems.
-Much of his recent and current research projects are performed in collaboration with industry and domain partners, including SEEK, Elsevier, IBM Research, Real Thing Entertainment, and health organisations Alfred Health, Melbourne Health, Peter MacCallum Cancer Centre, and the Victorian Dept. of Health.
+Professor Lawrence Cavedon's career has spanned academia and the IT industry as both researcher and software engineer, leaving him with a strong interest in industry-focused problems.
+Much of his recent and current research projects are performed in collaboration with industry and domain partners, including SEEK, Elsevier, IBM Research, Real Thing Entertainment, and health organisations Alfred Health, Melbourne Health, Peter MacCallum Cancer Centre, and Telstra Health.

 While at Stanford, he collaborated on funded projects with NASA, Bosch Corp, VW America, and Boeing.
 He has also led software product teams at Verticalnet Inc in Silicon Valley.